-Markets plunge on Beijing Covid fear | McColl's shares sink – Daily Business
+Markets plunge on Beijing Covid fear | Frasers buyback begins – Daily Business

 REFRESH PAGE FOR UPDATES

-Fears about of a Covid lockdown Beijing, in addition to similar action in Shanghai, and a possible EU ban on Russian oil, triggered a sell-off in resources stocks.
+Fears about of a Covid lockdown in Beijing, in addition to similar action in Shanghai, and a possible EU ban on Russian oil, triggered a sell-off in resources stocks.

 AJ Bell investment director Russ Mould, said: “The prospect of further restrictions in China could lead to a poisonous mix of further inflationary pressure, as supply chains in the so-called ‘factory of the world’ get disrupted, and weaker economic growth.